 Jean Lurçat started his artistic career in Paris in 1912 where he frequented the circles of Picasso and Marcoussis.
 Influenced by Cubism and as a founder of the art review ‘Les Feuilles de Mai’, in which essays of painting doctrine were published, he spoke up for the avant-garde movement.
 A trip to Berlin and Munich in 1920 turned Lurçat’s eye to Expressionism.
 His extensive travels, to Spain in 1923 and to the Middle East, North Africa and the Sahara from 1924 to 1929, left another important and lasting influence on his painted work.
 In 1937, Lurçat turned his interest in tapestry-making into a professional business after signing contracts with the Beauvais weaving factories.
 He became world-renowned as an innovator of the medium.

-Detroit Museum of Fine Arts, Detroit
+Detroit Institute of Arts, Detroit

 Musée des Beaux-Arts, Grenoble